friendly-telegram/friendly-telegram.github.io/translation.md

 ## Applying a pack

 1. First, you have to know the username of the pack to add.
 If you don't know one, maybe you want to create a pack?
+Alternatively, you can use the invite link of the pack, or the channel ID
 2. Type in any chat, `.addtrnsl <pack username>`
 3. Type `.restart` to apply the changes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4MTI3MzcwOCwtMTA2NDkwMTA4XX0=
+eyJoaXN0b3J5IjpbNDQzODg1NzM3LC01ODEyNzM3MDgsLTEwNj
+Q5MDEwOF19
 -->